-Rotary encoders are widely used to provide feedback for linear measurement.
-As the encoder generates pulses in response to linear displacement of the material or object to be measured, it is a matter of simple math for the receiving device to convert those pulses into distance.
+Encoders motion provide feedback for linear measurement by generating pulses in response to linear displacement of the material or object to be measured.
+Then the encoder sends those pulses to a controller, which converts those pulses into distance.

-For reciprocating linear measurement, a measuring wheel may not be the best choice; there is always the potential for slippage during start/stop cycles.
-In such cases, a solution that eliminates or limits backlash, such as a pinion gear and rack (as with the TR2 TruTracTM), a belt and pulley, or a chain and sprocket may be preferred.
-Another solution is the Linear Cable Encoder (LCE), where a spring-driven retractable cable spool is attached to a shaft encoder.
+For reciprocating linear measurement, a measuring wheel may not be the best choice because of the potential for slippage during start/stop cycles.
+Solutions that eliminate or limit backlash, include a belt and pulley, a chain and sprocket, or EPC's Model TR2 Tru-Trac™ with rack-and-pinion gear.
+Another solution is a draw wire, such as EPC's Linear Cable Encoder (LCE), where a spring-driven retractable cable spool is attached to a shaft encoder.

 Electrically, incremental encoders are most often specified for linear measurement, with some specialized applications requiring absolute positioning.
 For applications with frequent start/stop or bi-directional travel, quadrature output is required.

 Environmental considerations are important when specifying your encoder.
 Take into account the encoder's exposure to liquids, fine particulates, extreme temperatures, and washdown requirements.
 An IP66 or IP67 seal protects against moisture ingress, while a a stainless steel or polymer composite housing to mitigate the effects of harsh cleaning chemicals and solvents.
 EPC's Models TR1 and TR3 Tru-Trac™ come with a housing made of a durable, conductive composite material that minimizes static build up.

 We're here to help.
 Our engineers and encoder experts will respond quickly to your toughest, most technical encoder questions.